dmbarbour/glas/docs/GlasZero.md

         | only F contains w => T(w,F) G
         | only G contains w => [F] dip T(w,G)
         | otherwise => copy [T(w,F)] dip T(w,G)

-In context of macros, we'll also need a compilation strategy such that static 'curry' or 'dip' in the parent program can be performed *before* we attempt to evaluate macros within a subprogram.

-## No Keywords!

-The g0 language has no keywords.
-As described earlier, macros fulfill this role.
+    where
+        copy : A -- A A
+        drop : A --
+        dip : A [F] -- F A
+        curry : A [F] -- [A F]

+Local variables complicate compilation in context of macros where we must specially handle static variables.
+Refactoring is hindered by entanglement between macros and static variables.

+## Compilation Strategy for Programs

+The intial AST for g0 programs is a simple list of 'var:word', 'call:word', 'block:G0', and 'data:Value' operators.

+The first pass is to eliminate variables.
+This pass runs right-to-left and applies hierarchically to blocks.
+It eliminates 'var' elements from the AST, but introduces 'drop', 'dip', 'curry', and 'copy' operators.

+The second pass performs linking and partial evaluation.
+This pass runs left-to-right.
+Each word is linked and applied to partial data.
+Failed application of any macro call will cause module compilation to fail.
+To solve interaction of local vars and macros, this pass must specially rewrite `V [F] curry => [V F]` or `V [F] dip => F V` prior to linking and partially evaluating `F`.

+After the second pass, we have a Glas program.
+We can immediately apply the Glas program optimizer to ensure block program values are optimized by default.
+Of course, programmers may manually optimize blocks via developing an optimizer function, or a compiler could expose its own optimizer function via macro effect (e.g. **optimize:Program**).
+Manual optimization is useful when we start manually composing program values.

+*Note:* A g0 compiler is free to impose quotas for how much static evaluation is performed, e.g. we might limit the number of times a loop is processed during partial evaluation.
+Quotas could be controlled via compile-time macro effects to explicitly increase the quota where needed.

 ## Bootstrap

+Unlike most language modules, g0 is bootstrapped.
+All other language modules can use g0 as a foundation.

-As a special case, the language-g0 module will go through a bootstrap process in Glas.
-The command-line utility provides a naive implementation for a sufficient subset of g0.
-This is used to build the module language-g0 to a value of form `(compile:P0, ...)`.
+An initial implementation of g0 provided by the command-line utility.
+This is then used to build the module language-g0 to a value of form `(compile:P0, ...)`.
 Program P0 is then used to rebuild language-g0, producing `(compile:P1, ...)`.
 P0 and P1 should have the same behavior but will often be structurally different due to differences in optimizations or annotations.
 To resolve this, we use P1 to rebuild language-g0, producing `(compile:P2, ...)` then verify P1 and P2 are structurally equivalent.

 This bootstrap process requires that module language-g0 is carefully defined to achieve fixpoint in just one cycle, verified by the second compilation.
 If P1 and P2 are structurally distinct, bootstrap fails and we should debug our definitions.